Ep 037 - The Unnamable, by Samuel Beckett

 No plot, no characters, no setting.
 Samuel Beckett's The Unnamable sounds like it's about nothing, but it's more than just the Seinfeld of novels - or so Craig tries to convince Andrew.
 Beckett, a Nobel Laureate, is likely best known for Waiting for Godot, a play in which "nothing happens, twice."
 It stormed the theatre scene in Paris, London, and New York in the 1950s, inspiring a generation of theatregoers and angering countless more.
 Listen this week to find out which play angered Andrew the most.
 Join us also for a discussion of Twitter followers, movie previews, and cricketing.

-This episode is brought to you by BetterHelp, Squarespace (use code OVERDUE), and American Masters!
+This episode is brought to you by Squarespace!

 See All Episodes ❯